 Advisors need to consider well in advance the logistics of a court hearing.
 How will the victim get to court?
 It may be necessary to arrange escorts, first to ensure that the victim knows where they are going and secondly to ensure that they are not followed by the trafficker.

-Whether or not they are living in a safe house, most victims will not want trafficker to know their address.
-Hearings are usually located near where the trafficking experience occurred.
+Whether or not they are living in a safe house, most victims will not want their trafficker to know their address.
+Hearings are sometimes located near where the trafficking experience occurred.
 It may be necessary to obtain accommodation if there is a multi-day hearing away from where the victim lives now.

 Victims will need to ensure that they are able to attend court perhaps for over a week.
 If victims are working they may be in (or perceive themselves to be in) a weak position and they may be wary of asking for time off.
 It is necessary to check that the victim has asked for time off.
 If a victim is simply unable to go to a hearing they need to be able to tell their advisor and alternatives, for instance actioning a settlement immediately.